Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             coverage for 3'UTR-derived sRNA and 20 as minimum coverage for interCDS-derived sRNA.
 Default is
-                            p_0.8,p_0.6,p_0.7 and each number is separated by comma.
+                            p_0.8,p_0.6,p_0.7 and each number is separated by commas.
       --run_utr_notex_coverage RUN_UTR_NOTEX_COVERAGE, -un RUN_UTR_NOTEX_COVERAGE
                             The meaning is the same as --run_utr_tex_coverage.
                             This value is for TEX- libraries.
-Default is p_0.7,p_0.5,p_0.6 and each number is separated by comma.
+Default is p_0.7,p_0.5,p_0.6 and each number is separated by commas.
       --run_utr_fragmented_coverage RUN_UTR_FRAGMENTED_COVERAGE, -uf RUN_UTR_FRAGMENTED_COVERAGE
                             The meaning is the same as --run_utr_tex_coverage.
                             This value is for fragmented (or conventional) libraries.
 Default is p_0.7,p_0.5,p_0.6 and each
-                            number is separated by comma.
+                            number is separated by commas.
       --min_utr_coverage MIN_UTR_COVERAGE, -mu MIN_UTR_COVERAGE
                             The minimum general coverage of UTR-derived sRNA.
 The coverage of UTR-derived sRNA should not only fit the